 - Month 1: Develop research focus and scope by consulting with supervisor.
 By the end of the first month, students should have drafted a research plan, paper outline, bibliography and schedule. - Months 2-3: Conduct reading and research for the paper, then prepare a first draft. - Month 4: Submit the first draft to supervisor for assessment and comments.
-Based on comments must revise the paper accordingly.
-S/he must submit two copies of the final draft by the date stipulated on the academic calendar.
+Based on comments, the student must revise the research paper accordingly.
+She/he must submit two copies of the final draft by the date stipulated on the academic calendar.
 One copy will be submitted directly to the supervisor, the other to the graduate program office.